MadScienceZone/readerboard/README.md

 previously developed in its own dedicated [github project](https://github.com/MadScienceZone/busylight), but it is now merged into this one.

+The next round of development will adapt the firmware and hardware design to drive the various RGB matrix displays the author bought a couple of years ago from Adafruit as well.

 ## Description
 This is mostly just a thing I put together for [hack value](http://www.catb.org/~esr/jargon/html/H/hack-value.html).